jamboid/Site-Starter/src/readme.md

 ## CSS/Sass

 CSS for this project is created using the Sass pre-processor.
-The **/assets/sass/** directory contains the source files and these should be compiled to the **assets/css/** directory.
+The **/src/sass/** directory contains the source files and these should be compiled to the **/build/css/** directory.

-### 1. Framework

-The **Framework** directory contains an assortment of files
+### 1. The /base directory

+The **/scss/base** directory files contain an assortment of global variables, resets, mixins, functions and other helper code that isn't directly compiled into CSS.
+The majority of the code is structured in self-contained modules.

-### 2. Components
+### 2. The /components directory

-The **Components** directory contains Sass files that correspond to page components and other elements such the page grid.
+The **/scss/components** directory contains Sass files that correspond to page components and other elements such the page grid.
 This is where the bulk of a project's custom Sass code should go.
-How the Components files are organised depends on the overall approach taken, but generally you should create more files, rather than longer files.
+How the component files are organised depends on the overall approach taken, but generally you should create more files, rather than longer files.
+Large components should be broken down across several files if necessary, to keep each one a manageable size.

+E.g. A 'product' component could be broken up as follows:

+* _product.scss
+* _product-intro.scss
+* _product_cross-sell.scss
+* _product-buy.scss

 ### 3. Dependencies